The Adventurous Journey section encourages a sense of adventure and discovery whilst undertaking a team journey or expedition.

 Report - Participants submit final report and Assessor gives final approval - see Log& Report Tab for details on this

-Assessment is undertaken by a suitably skilled, experienced and/or qualified Volunteer# or paid external contractor who has been nominated by the Award Unit or identified by the Participant, and approved by their Award Leader, on behalf of the Award Unit.
+Assessment is undertaken by a suitably skilled, experienced and/or qualified Volunteer# or paid external contractor who has been nominated by the Award Centre or identified by the Participant, and approved by their Award Leader, on behalf of the Award Centre.
 In most circumstances an Assessor should not be an immediate family member.

 Assessors both help Participants set goals for their chosen activity and assess whether or not a Participant has undertaken the required effort and has strived to achieve their goals.
 Group activities are to be assessed with regard to each individual’s contribution to planning, execution and completion.The Assessor and Supervisor for the Adventurous Journey may be the same person, or they may be different depending on their skills/experience/qualifications.

 There are two stages for the assessment of each Adventurous Journey (this means all practice and qualifying journeys):

 1. Pre-approval.
 Approval for participation on each journey must be given by the Assessor and Award Leader before each Participant undertakes a journey.